The Makers: B.D. Graft

 I’m very much into oil pastels, and acrylic paint, charcoal as well; when you use that on a rough surface, this grainy paper I use – it’s just great to work with.
 I like texture, so when I use acrylic paint I make sure I apply it on paper really thick so that you can still see the brush strokes.
 Then I let it dry, and then I can cut it out, and work with that for my collages.
 When I started out making art, I basically only used imagery from books that I would cut out and remix in my own way.
 Since then, I’ve really moved onto using my own materials and my own paint.
 Apart from my, “Add Yellow” project, I hardly ever source other people’s materials anymore.

 What do you take when you’re on the go?
-Say that you’re going on vacation or if you’re walking with your dog on a walk?
+Say that you’re going on vacation or if you’re walking with your dog?

 I used to have a little notebook and pencil that I carried around with me.
 Nowadays, I’m very digital on-the-go, which I never thought I would be.
 I actually have an iPad now, with an apple pencil.
 The final artwork is always handmade, but it’s really good to gather ideas; you have all these paints and pencils, and everything you need to visualize an idea.
 It doesn’t sound as romantic as a notebook, but it gets the job done.